abapGit/abapGit/docs/ref-dot-abapgit.md

 **.abapgit.xml** is a special abapGit file.
 It contains meta information of the abapGit project.

 It is recommended to edit .abapgit.xml via "Repo menu > Advanced > Repo settings".
-(In exceptional cases, you can edit the xml via "abapGit menu > Advanced > Database util".)
+(In exceptional cases, you could edit the xml directly via "abapGit menu > Advanced > Database util".)

 ![](img/repo_settings_menu.png)